michealkeines/Proyx/README.md

 - The Tauri backend (`proyxui/src-tauri/src/lib.rs`) now exposes the same proxy state as commands/events, forwards `ProxyEvent` via `app_handle.emit("proxy-event", …)`, and spins up the proxy server from `MitmProxy::bind` before launching the window.
 - The shell mirrors the example template: a thin `src-tauri/src/main.rs` calls `proyxui_lib::run()`, `build.rs` runs `tauri_build::build`, and `tauri.conf.json` keeps the v2 schema while pointing at the React build output.
 - Run `cargo tauri dev` from `proyxui/src-tauri` (with the React dev server on `devUrl`) to iterate, or `npm run build` from `proyxui` and then `cargo tauri build` to bundle.
+- `Config::load` now walks up the directory tree when locating `proxy-config.toml` and resolves `ca_dir` relative to that location so both the CLI proxy and the Tauri shell reuse the same CA directory regardless of how they were launched.

 ## Building / running